Carolyn Murphy: Documentary appearances and commercial collaborations

+Others

+Beyond her modeling career, Murphy has engaged in environmental causes, creating sustainable products in partnership with the organization No More Plastic, focusing on ocean conservation.

+Among other works, she has appeared in Vogue, Harper's Bazaar, and the Sports Illustrated Swimsuit Issue.
+Carolyn Murphy was ranked 5th on the list of the 20 Supermodel Icons published by the U.S.-based site Models.com.

 In 1998, Murphy was named VH1/Vogues Model of the Year.
 She played Dubbie in Barry Levinson's film Liberty Heights.
 She was one of the 'Modern Muses' on the November 1999 millennium cover of American Vogue and was chosen to represent Calvin Klein's perfume, Contradiction.
 She was featured on the cover of the Sports Illustrated Swimsuit Issue in 2005 and 2006.

 Murphy has shot campaigns for Missoni, Versace and Tiffany & Co.

 In July 2012, Murphy was hired to replace Angela Lindvall as host of Project Runway All Stars on Lifetime, after Rosie Huntington-Whiteley dropped out for a film project.
 In 2012, Murphy was ninth on the Forbes top-earning models list, estimated to have earned $3.5 million in one year.

 Personal life

+Murphy was married to businessman Jake Schroeder, with whom she has a daughter, Dylan Blue, born in 2000.
+The couple divorced shortly after the birth of their daughter.

 As of 2015, Murphy practices Transcendental Meditation.
+She was dating actor Will Arnett as of 2025 until they split up in 2026.